111pontes/ydk-py-samples/README.md

 $ docker run -it ydkdev/ydk-py
 ```

-Note that no directoreis are shared between your host and the container by default.
+Note that no directories are shared between your host and the container by default.

 ## Documentation and Support
 Read the [SDK documentation](http://ydk.cisco.com/py/docs/) for details on how to use the API and specific models.
-For support, join the [YDK community](https://communities.cisco.com/community/developer/ydk) to connect with other users and with the makers of YDK
+For support, join the [YDK community](https://communities.cisco.com/community/developer/ydk) to connect with other users and with the makers of YDK.